orstavik/JoiComponents/book/chapter4_slottable/Proposal_VAR.md

    If a mediating custom element wishes to style slotted content that it mediates, it has to do so by styling the custom element into which it passes the slotted content.

-4. The flattened DOM can be perceived as being stripped of all `<SLOT>` elements.
+4. The flattened DOM can be perceived as replacing the content of all `<VAR>` elements.

 5. Clarifies the fact that `<SLOT>` is an HTML variable.
    That can be declared (with or without a value).